 - Develop a deeper understanding of how the changing instructional landscape is influencing teacher and principal development and practice

-- Renew the commitment to transform the profession through early adoption of promising strategies for advancing teaching practice and student learning
+- Renew the commitment to transform the profession through advancing the effectiveness of teachers to improve student learning learning

 - Build their educational leadership capacity by contributing to the symposium community of learning, strengthening relationships, and serving as a thought-partner and resource to other participants

-- Clearly supports one or more of the Symposium’s three focus areas
+- Clearly supports one or more of the seven focus areas

 - Relates to Symposium outcomes

-- Demonstrates a connection to teacher induction and/or principal induction
+- Demonstrates a connection to teacher and/or principal induction

 - Addresses standardsprofessional and/or student content